 What Is Long-Term Addiction Treatment?

 Long-term rehab usually occurs in a facility outside of a hospital setting and involves a stay of at least a month.
-How long you remain in rehab for drug or alcohol addiction depends on a variety of factors, including your own commitment to sobriety, whether you were ordered by a court to seek treatment and what your providers feel is appropriate to address your addiction and any underlying or coexisting conditions.
+How long you remain in a rehab center for drug or alcohol addiction depends on a variety of factors, including your own commitment to sobriety, whether you were ordered by a court to seek therapy and what your treatment providers feel is appropriate to address your addiction and any underlying or coexisting conditions.

 Long term addiction treatment doesn’t usually occur in a hospital setting.
 Instead, individuals are treated in residential facilities that may be designed more like a large home or even a resort.
 The amenities you’ll find in long-term rehab facilities vary widely, but the goal is to ensure that you can reside comfortably at the facility and concentrate on working on overcoming addiction.